TomKellyGenetics/graphsim/paper/paper.md

 utilise timecourse gene expression data [@Arner2015; @Yamaguchi2007] using gene regulatory modules in state-space models and recursive vector autoregressive models [@Hirose2008; @Shimamura2009].
-Various approaches to gene regulation and networks at the genome-wide scale have lead to novel biological insights [@Arner2015; @Komatsu2013].
+Various approaches to gene regulation and networks at the genome-wide scale have led to novel biological insights [@Arner2015; @Komatsu2013].
 However, inference of regulatory networks has thus far relied on experimental validation or resampling-based approaches to estimate the likelihood of specific